Demiivka

-Demiivka (Деміївка) is a neighborhood located in the Holosiiv Raion (district) of Kyiv, the capital of Ukraine.
-It is located towards the southern part of the city, in between the city's neighborhoods Chorna Hora, Shyrma, and Holosiiv National Park.
+Demiivka (Деміївка) is a neighborhood located in the Holosiivskyi District (raion) of Kyiv, the capital of Ukraine.
+It is located towards the southern part of the city, in between the city's neighborhoods Chorna Hora, Shyrma, and Holosiiv National Nature Park.
 The Lybid River flows through the neighborhood, giving it its unofficial name Nyzhnia Lybid.
 The eastern edge of the neighborhood is bordered by the Kyiv Hills, consisting of Lysa Hora, Chorna Hora, and Bahrynova Hora, past which is the river Dnieper.